UPDATED JULY 12, 2019

 For one, because the U.S. Constitution mandates it and we’ve been doing so since 1790.
 Each year that does not end in -0, the Census Bureau estimates which states and places are growing or shrinking.
 But the decennial census gives us a superior count of how our nation’s population has shifted around the country.
 It is an essential cog in in our nation’s democracy: The decennial census data dictates how to redistribute the 435 seats in the U.S. House of Representatives (known as “reapportionment”), to help states revise their congressional and state legislative district boundaries, as well as to update the number of electoral votes given to each state.

-Data from the census and the complementary annual American Community Survey direct how more than $675 billion per year in federal and state funding are spent on health, social, transportation, and education programs—and helps us plan for and respond to emergencies.
+Data from the census and the complementary annual American Community Survey direct how roughly $900 billion per year in federal and state funding are spent on health, social, transportation, and education programs—and helps us plan for and respond to emergencies.
 It also gives voice to the size and needs of cultural and other communities, which is why their participation is so critical.

 Finally, what many casual observers may not know is that the census count is also the foundation upon which almost every other American survey in the public or private sector is based upon—as it’s a “ground-truthing” of the actual population, not just a sample of it.
 As such, it is essential for countless research efforts that improve our communities and strengthen the economy.